Invasion of Kagera

 Tanzania was caught unprepared for war but Nyerere—after being assured by his commanders of his country's military capability to react—ordered a mobilisation and instructed the Tanzania People's Defence Force (TPDF) to prepare a counter-offensive.
 Mozambique sent a battalion to Tanzania as a gesture of support.
 The Organisation of African Unity attempted to foster a diplomatic solution but Nyerere rejected attempts at mediation.
 Uganda Army officers concentrated on looting and ignored intelligence reports of Tanzanian plans, and thus were caught unprepared when the TPDF initiated Operation Chakaza.
 Most Ugandan soldiers fled in the face of artillery bombardment, and Amin soon thereafter declared that he was unconditionally withdrawing the Uganda Army from Kagera, a claim which was bitterly contested by Tanzania.
 Tanzanian troops used pontoons and a Bailey bridge to move heavy equipment across the river and probed the area.
-By January 1979 the TPDF had re-secured the Kagera Salient.
+By January 1979 the TPDF had retaken the Kagera Salient.
 Nyerere did not initially intend on expanding the war beyond expelling the Ugandans from Tanzanian territory.
 After Amin failed to renounce his claims to Kagera and the OAU failed to condemn the Ugandan invasion, Nyerere ordered the TPDF to attack Uganda, resulting in Amin's overthrow in April.
 Following the conclusion of the war, the Tanzanian Government undertook efforts to rehabilitate Kagera, but social services and the standard of living for locals remained diminished for many years.
 The Uganda–Tanzania War is remembered in Tanzania as the Kagera War.